Wells Fargo Advisors Financial Network Privacy Notice

 Who is providing this notice?

-Wells Fargo Advisors Financial Network, LLC and the independent Financial Advisors providing brokerage and investment advisory services through WFAFN.
+Wells Fargo Advisors Financial Network, LLC (WFAFN) and the independent financial advisors providing brokerage and investment advisory services through WFAFN, which provides investment advice and services.
+In addition, please see the Dual Customer Relationships disclosure in the Other Important Information section below.

 What we do